Rev Keith Garner, AM

-Wesley Mission’s CEO/Superintendent, the Rev Keith Garner AM, is head of our church and a gifted preacher and minister.
+Our CEO and Superintendent, the Rev Keith Garner AM, is the head of our church and a gifted preacher and minister.

-In his role as Superintendent and CEO of Wesley Mission Keith has the responsibility of leading almost 2,000 staff and more than 4,000 volunteers across 130 different centres, and well over 1,500 congregation members.
-Since taking up the role in 2006 Keith has thoroughly immersed himself in the life and work of Wesley Mission, inspiring those who serve alongside him through his passionate teaching and preaching, and mobilising others through his role as social advocate and spokesperson.
+In his role Keith is responsible for leading almost 2,000 staff and more than 4,000 volunteers across 130 different centres, and approximately 1,500 congregation members.
+Since taking up the role in 2006, Mr Garner has thoroughly immersed himself in the life and work of Wesley Mission, inspiring those who serve alongside him through his passionate teaching and preaching, and mobilising others through his role as social advocate and spokesperson.

-Since becoming a Christian at 16, Keith has dedicated his life to following Jesus Christ and was ordained a Methodist minister in 1982.
-During more than 30 years as a minister he has worked with many churches, both at local and international levels.
-In particular, Keith has consistently encouraged service to those most vulnerable in each community where he has served.
+Since becoming a Christian at 16, Keith has dedicated his life to following Jesus Christ.
+Ordained as a Methodist minister in 1982, for more than 30 years he has ministered to many churches at both local and international levels.
+During this time, Keith has consistently focused on serving the most vulnerable in the community.

-Keith spent time in South Africa during the apartheid years encouraging churches to advocate for justice and peace, offered teaching and support to church leaders in Myanmar in 2004, and more recently has preached and empowered church leaders and theological students in China.
+Prior to working at Wesley Mission, Keith spent time in South Africa during the Apartheid years encouraging churches to advocate for justice and peace, and offered teaching and support to church leaders in Myanmar in 2004.
+More recently he has preached and empowered church leaders and theological students in China.
 He is also the author of A Word for the World (2013) and Cross Talk: Words for the Crossroads of Life (2008).

 In his role as teacher and preacher, Keith Garner has addressed huge assemblies at Methodist gatherings and church conferences around the world and is called upon regularly to speak at a national level at church conferences and social welfare forums in Australia.

 As a leader Keith has effectively spearheaded a range of innovative programs and services.
-Driven by justice and a heart for those on the margins of society, he has mobilised people and resources, raising funds for many worthwhile community projects ranging from a youth centre in Manchester in the 1970s to a state of the art centre for people with disability in Ashfield in 2012.
-In 2013 he helped bring to fruition Wesley Mission’s award winning aged care facility with a 14 bed dementia unit, Wesley Rayward Carlingford.
+Driven by justice and a heart for those on the margins of society, he has mobilised people and resources, raising funds for many worthwhile community projects, ranging from a youth centre in Manchester in the 1970s to a state of the art centre for people with disability in Ashfield in 2012.
+In 2013 he helped bring to fruition our award-winning aged care facility with a 14 bed dementia unit, Wesley Rayward Carlingford.

 Keith has guided Wesley Mission through challenging times such as the Global Financial Crisis in 2008, and has helped to implement sustainable practices with the aim of setting up the organisation for a sound and robust future.

 He has fervently and persistently voiced the concerns of homeless people in the community and is committed to finding solutions that will bring an end to homelessness in Australia.
-His care for people transcends political, economic and social barriers.
 He currently serves as the Deputy Co-Chair of the NSW Premier’s Council on Homelessness and is a Board member of the Community Council of Australia, a peak body representing the not-for-profit sector.